Rich(ard) Dawson

 The title of the new album End of the Middle is a suitably slippery contradiction, one that invites multiple interpretations: Middle-aging?
 Middle-class?
 The middle-point of Dawson’s career?
 The centre of a record?
 Centrism in general?
 Polarisation?
 The possibility of having a balanced discussion about basically anything?
 Stuck in the middle with you?
 Middle England?
 Decide for yourself when the album is released on February 14th 2025.

-For a taste of what to expect, check out new single “Polytunnel” below straightaway, it warmly depicts a gardener engaged in the noble, calming, mysterious business of raising vegetables whilst dealing with illness.
+For a taste of what to expect, check out new single “Polytunnel” below.
+Straightaway, it warmly depicts a gardener engaged in the noble, calming, mysterious business of raising vegetables whilst dealing with illness.
 Despite its pretty, almost breezy folk-pop-esque sound, it appears to hide an altogether deeper darkness.
 “I think I know what’s happening in the song, but hopefully that’ll be different for each person listening,” Dawson says.
 “I like that the line ‘Out the gate and down the lane’ – it could mean going down the allotment, or it could mean going somewhere else.
 Tunnel is obviously a very loaded word.
 There’s possibly a lot of drama happening outside of the lines of the song….
 Or not.
 It might just be a song about an allotment.”

-Opening tonight is Faye MacCalman, a performer, composer-songwriter and improviser on saxophone, clarinet, voice and electronics.
+Faye is a performer, composer-songwriter and improviser on saxophone, clarinet, voice and electronics.
 Faye fuses experimental songwriting with free-weaving melodies and enveloping rhythms drawing on jazz, folk and rock music inspired by under the surface emotional worlds; playfully merging magical realism with raw realities.
 In 2023 Faye was selected as artist in residence at The Glasshouse International Centre for Music in Gateshead, and performs as a solo artist and as bandleader of jazz-art-rock adventurers Archipelago, nominated for UK Jazz Act of the Year in the Jazz FM Awards.

 See all live music events here.